RobertJansen1/OpenStack-Docs/_posts/getting-started/2024-01-10-How-to-authenticate-via-CLI.md

 As an example, that would be CD downloads for me as the file is in my downloads folder.

  > % cd downloads

 Once this is done, you can authenticate with your source file.
-In my case this would be
+In my case this would be:

 ````
 Source AMS2\ -\ username-openrc.sh